elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 The `process.ppid` field has been part of ECS since 1.0.0.
 The `process.parent.*` fields were later introduced in ECS 1.3.0, including `process.parent.pid`.
 Both fields serve the same purpose: capture the process identifier (PID) of a process' parent.

-There's no need to have two fields to capture the same value and to avoid unneeded duplication and confusion, one of the fields should be removed.
-All of the parent process fields are now included in ECS with the `process.parent.*` nesting, and `process.ppid` should be deprecated and later removed.
+There's no need to have two fields to capture the same value.
+ECS now includes all parent process fields under the `process.parent.*` nesting, and `process.ppid` should be deprecated and later removed.

 ## Fields

 Removing `process.ppid` will take place in two steps:

 1. ECS `1.x`: Indicate that `process.ppid` is deprecated in the fields description in an upcoming ECS minor release.
-Producers and consumers of `process.ppid` should transition to using `process.parent.pid` instead.
+Producers and consumers of `process.ppid` should use `process.parent.pid` instead.
 2. Later remove `process.ppid` field as a breaking change.

-Removing `process.ppid` will also eliminate the unnecessary `process.parent.ppid` field that exists in ECS due to the `process.*` field set being reused as `process.parent.*`.
+Removing `process.ppid` will also eliminate `process.parent.ppid`.

 ## Usage